 Further, you should take care to work through your lecture notes very soon after each lecture.
 At the beginning of each new lecture a good understanding of previous lectures will be assumed.
 Going through the lecture notes in detail shortly after each lecture will make it much easier to keep on top of the new material and to keep up with Part III.
-Most lecturers are happy to answer brief questions after lectures.
+Most lecturers are happy to answer brief questions on the lectured material, and in the Michaelmas term you may pose these either by email or via the discussion box next to the lecture recording.

 In exceptional circumstances, the Faculty Board can approve a reading course in addition to the advertised lecture courses.
 This needs to be proposed by a member of the Faculty who agrees to prepare a syllabus for the course and to examine it.
 The Faculty Board will only approve such courses where they are convinced that there is a clear and important gap in the range of courses available.
 If you wish such an additional course to be considered, you should contact the Subject Adviser in the relevant area as soon as possible in the Michaelmas term.
 All proposals must be submitted to the Faculty Board by the middle of the Michaelmas term.
-The deadline is Thursday 7th November 2019 and is strictly observed.
+The deadline is Thursday 5th November 2020 and is strictly observed.

-Towards the end of the course your lecturer should hand out a questionnaire.
-Please complete it even if you feel that you have little to say, the fact that you have little to say is important in itself.
+Towards the end of the course you will be asked to complete a questionnaire.
+Please fill it in even if you feel that you have little to say, the fact that you have little to say is important in itself.
 The completed questionnaires are read by the lecturer and subsequently considered by the Part III Committee.